wp-plugins/waiting/readme.txt

 We didn't create another countdown plugin for no reason.

-Super easy to setup HTML5 and CSS3 countdowns.
-Demos available in the settings page, you click on any of them and boom a new countdown.
+Demos available in the settings page, you click on any of them and boom, a new countdown.

-Countdown to a date or a certain duration (e.g 60 seconds from page load).
+Then enter a date or a certain duration to countdown to.(e.g YYYY/MM/DD or 60 seconds from page load).

 **Features:**